Use the results screen to analyze the results of your test runs, check virtual users during active test runs, debug errors, and gather statistics.

 The VU inspector shows desktops of remote cloud machines where virtual users are working.

-Each frame contains the virtual user ID, the name of the web test it runs, and the URL the user is on.
+Each frame contains the virtual user ID, the name of the script it runs, and the URL the user is on.

 The Loadgen Health tab displays the performance metrics received from LoadNinja servers.
 It helps you identify cases where the test infrastructure is the cause of errors that appear in test results.